P79N6A/server/README.md

 </td></tr>

 <tr><td style="white-space: nowrap"><b>pages</b></td><td>
-there's no one way to break content into pages, in a directory you might want a depth-first or breadth-first traverse or content matching a regular-expression. we provide <a href=ruby/search.fs.rb.html>some ways</a> and hooks to add more
+how will you break content into pages? a depth-first or breadth-first traverse of directories, a narrowing of the default-set matching a regular-expression.. we provide <a href=ruby/search.fs.rb.html>some ideas</a> and hooks to add more
 </td></tr>

 <tr><td><b>abstracts</b></td><td>